 That will attract him.
 He will like you.
 He'll take a liking to you.
 Almost always a namesake will join hands with you and want to go wherever you go.
 A little fellow, nine, ten years old will follow a namesake.
 And when you talk to him he'll take interest.
 He'll listen more to you, according to your personal background.
 Tell him the way to live, the way you live.
 Tell him the road to go on, the right deal, the right way to live.
 Tell him to be aware at all times.
 He's coming into the world, tell him: "Look out, and listen.
 Think before you go ahead and try to cross the river.
 It may be too swift a current."
 He'll know what you mean.
 Tell him, "Stop, look, listen.
 Don't try to get out when the storm's coming.
 Stay put.
 Wait till it's time to go."
 Tell him all that.
 Tell him, "Go up to the meetings of the people.(23) Honor your father and mother.
 Honor your father and mother!
 Listen to everything they tell you.
 Your father will never tell you wrong.
 Your mother will tell you the right way of life.
 She'll never tell you wrong.
 Love your father and mother.
 And remember, you're my namesake!"

-Mr. Rice was a good advisory amongst the chiefs.
+Mr. Ryan was a good advisory amongst the chiefs.
 He was a respected old man.
 He had family and was a hard worker in his day.
-Mr. Rice was a pleasant old man.
+Mr. Ryan was a pleasant old man.
 And he liked me.
 Every time he saw me he gave me some maple cake sugars or something that I would make use of.

-Mr. Rice was a man who in the olden days believed in the Great Spirit.
-When he believed in the Great Spirit, Mr. Rice followed the Indian way of life.
-Later on different Churches came in, or started to come.(24) Somehow there was a southerner, an Indian guy, who came to the Leech Lake reservation.
+Mr. Ryan was a man who in the olden days believed in the Great Spirit.
+When he believed in the Great Spirit, Mr. Ryan followed the Indian way of life.
+Later on different Churches came in, or started to come.(24) Somehow there was a southerner, an Indian guy, who came to the Leech Lake Reservation.
 I think that guy was from a peyote group of some other tribe.
-Old Man Rice and his relatives got in contact with that guy and they became deep in peyote-Christian belief.(25) After in years, when I got to be eighteen to twenty, Mr. Rice was using that peyote.
+Old Man Ryan and his relatives got in contact with that guy and they became deep in peyote-Christian belief.(25) After in years, when I got to be eighteen to twenty, Mr. Ryan was using that peyote.
 Out of my Indian way of life he joined the peyote group and became one of the leaders.

 They were always aware of what they ate years ago.
-My people were very careful to do what my father and my grandfolks lectured on.
-We were careful to always pay attention to the Great Spirit, to the signs of nature, and to dreams.(27)
+My people were very careful to do what my father and my grandfolks and our namesakes lectured on.
+We were careful to always pay attention to the Great Spirit, to the signs of nature, and to dreams.(26)

 She woke up after that dream and told that she had seen the priest.
 "It must be a priest as it was a man with a black gown," she told her friend.
 My mother said that at that time she never went into a church, and that she never even dreamed of what a church looked like.
 There was no church at Bena at that time.
 They were doing Mass in log buildings, in private homes.
 And in her dream my mother saw a priest in a black gown.
-Before that she had never seen such a priest.
-Maybe it was somebody from an order.(28)
+Before that she had never seen such a priest as she saw in her dream.
+Maybe it was somebody from an order.(27)